-Campus security officers are responsible for a full range of safety services to the Santa Barbara City College community, including all crime report investigations, medical emergencies, fire emergencies, traffic accidents, and enforcement of all College policies including those relating to alcohol use, drug use, and weapons possession.
-Campus Security is also responsible for reporting all exterior lights that are in need of repair to Facilities & Operations.
+Campus safety officers are responsible for a full range of safety services to the Santa Barbara City College community, including all crime report investigations, medical emergencies, fire emergencies, traffic accidents, and enforcement of all College policies including those relating to alcohol use, drug use, and weapons possession.
+Campus Safety is also responsible for reporting all exterior lights that are in need of repair to Facilities & Operations.

-All criminal activity, suspicious activity, and other emergencies on campus should be reported directly to the Office of Campus Security by any member or guest of the Santa Barbara City College community.
+All criminal activity, suspicious activity, and other emergencies on campus should be reported directly to the Office of Campus Safety by any member or guest of the Santa Barbara City College community.
 Please dial x2400 from a campus phone or (805)730-4200 from a cell phone for all emergency or service calls.
 Please call (805)965-0581 x2264 or (805) 730-4064 for all non-emergency business calls during normal business hours.

 WeTip is an anonymous crime reporting program that may be used to report any and all types of crime.
 WeTip’s hotline has received thousands of reports on serious crimes such as arson, drug sales, graffiti and vandalism, burglaries, student molestation, workplace violence, gang activity and bullying as well as various nuisance crimes during its 37 years of operation.
 The WeTip hotline is available in English and Spanish 24 hours a day, 7 days a week, 365 days a year.
 All callers to Wetip remain 100% anonymous; a true distinction from other similar “confidential” hotlines.
 Wetip’s reporting hotline is specifically configured to remove all electronic tagging information.
 WeTip never traces a phone call or internet report.
 To make a report to Wetip call: 1-800-78-CRIME, or log onto http://wetip.com/

 Santa Barbara County Sheriff’s Department